Asian stocks mixed after Wall St falls amid rate hike unease

 Traders are trying to figure out how stocks will be affected as the Fed carries out plans to accelerate the withdrawal of stimulus.
 Investors expect at least four interest rate rises this year, starting next month.

-The ECB, which controls the European Union's euro currency used by 17 countries, is expected to take longer to wind down bond purchases that are meant to push down market interest rates by pumping money into the financial system.
+The ECB, which controls the euro currency used by 17 European Union countries, is expected to take longer to wind down bond purchases that are meant to push down market interest rates by pumping money into the financial system.

 Investors are waiting for U.S. consumer inflation data Thursday, which might influence Fed planning.